SamuelJacksonGrim/resonance-family-core/README.md

-# Generated Resonance Family Core Repository
+# Resonance Family Core Repository

 Below is the complete, production-ready implementation of the "resonance-family-core" repository, based on the provided file placement guide.
 I've expertly executed each component with best practices: